 Coloured stickers were used to highlight fridge items and CDs in schedule 2 and 3.
 Prescriptions for schedule 4 CDs were annotated to highlight the 28-day expiry.
 Prescriptions containing high-risk medicines or paediatric medicines were also highlighted with stickers.
-The RP described that she checked if patients receiving lithium, warfarin and methotrexate had had blood tests recently, and gave additional advice as needed.
-She highlighted prescriptions that she had identified as requiring additional counselling by a pharmacist.
-Details of significant interventions were recorded on the patient medication record (PMR).
-Substance misuse services were provided for five people.
-The RP said she liaised with the prescriber or the key worker to report erratic pick-ups and to discuss any other concerns about users of the service.
-She made a note on the PMR of doses collected or missed, with a reason.
+The RP described that he provided additional information to patients receiving lithium, warfarin and methotrexate at the first dispensing.
+He highlighted prescriptions that he had identified as requiring additional counselling by a pharmacist.
+Details of significant interventions were not routinely recorded on the patient medication record (PMR).
+Substance misuse services were provided for three people.
+The RP said he liaised with the prescriber or the key worker to report erratic pick-ups and to discuss any other concerns about users of the service.

-The pharmacy offered a range of additional services including flu vaccinations and a minor ailments service.
-The patient group directions covering these services were seen and had been signed by the pharmacists providing the service.
-The RP had a declaration of competence for the flu vaccination service, but the copy seen had not been completed.
-The RP had completed training on injection techniques and anaphylaxis and resuscitation within the last two years.
 The pharmacy was a Healthy Living Pharmacy and provided additional advice to people on living healthy lifestyles.
 It had a health promotion zone displaying leaflets and information on both locally and nationally relevant topics.
-There was a poster displayed to support the current national campaign of Stoptober.
+There was a poster displayed to support the current national campaign of 'Help Us to Help You'.

 The pharmacy had completed the audit of people at risk of becoming pregnant whilst taking sodium valproate as part of the Valproate Pregnancy Prevention Programme.
-Appropriate conversations had been had with affected people and records were made on the PMR.
 Stickers were available for staff to highlight the risks of pregnancy to women receiving prescriptions for valproate.
 Information booklets and cards were available to be given to eligible women.

-Multi-compartment compliance aids were prepared by the pharmacy for approximately 80 people based in the community and the residents of 2 care homes, totalling 30 beds.
+Multi-compartment compliance aids were prepared by the pharmacy for approximately 35 people based in the community.
 A sample of compliance aids was inspected.
 Each compliance aid had an identifier on the front, and dispensed and checked signatures were completed, along with a description of tablets.
-The date of dispensing was not automatically added to the backing sheet Patient information leaflets (PILs) were supplied each month.
+Patient information leaflets (PILs) were not always supplied each month.
 'When required' medicines were dispensed in boxes and the dispenser was aware of what could and could not be placed in trays.
-A record of any changes made was kept on the patient information sheet, which was available for the pharmacist during the clinical checking process.
-Compliance aids were generally checked by the accredited checking pharmacy technician.
-Medication administration record sheets were supplied with medicines supplied to care homes.
+A record of any changes made was kept on the patient information sheet, which was available for the pharmacist during the checking process.

 The dispensary shelves used to store stock were organised and tidy.
 The stock was arranged alphabetically.
 Date checking was undertaken each week and the entire dispensary was checked every 3 months.
 Spot checks revealed no date expired stock or mixed batches.
 Prescriptions containing owings were appropriately managed, and the prescription was kept with the balance until it was collected.
-Stock was obtained from reputable sources including Alliance and AAH.
+Stock was obtained from reputable sources including Alliance, AAH and Colorama, OTC direct and Waymade specials.
 Invoices were seen to this effect.
 Records of recalls and alerts were seen and were annotated with the outcome and the date actioned.
-Stock held by the pharmacy had not been affected by the recent recall of ranitidine products.